 Ten writers from Cageside Press put together their pound-for-pound rankings and the results are below.

-Involved in the rankings are the following writers: Jay Anderson, Dan Doherty, Mike McClory, Heath Harshman, Jason Payne, Keith Shillan, Josh Evanoff, Ryan Fortune, Blaine Henry, and Eddie Law.
+Involved in the rankings are the following writers: Jay Anderson, Dan Doherty, Heath Harshman, Jason Payne, Keith Shillan, Josh Evanoff, Ryan Fortune, and Joe McDonagh.

-Topping the rankings is the UFC light heavyweight champion Jon Jones, who is known as one of the greatest fighters of all time.
-Following him in the top three are UFC lightweight champion Khabib Nurmagomedov and double-champion Henry Cejudo.
+Topping the rankings is the UFC lightweight champion Khabib Nurmagomedov, who is still undefeated at 28-0.
+Following him in the top three are UFC light heavyweight champion Jon Jones and double-champion Henry Cejudo.

 In fourth place, we have our highest non-UFC representative in Demetrious “Mighty Mouse” Johnson.
 He is 1-1 against third-ranked fighter Henry Cejudo, but Cejudo has been inarguably the more impressive fighter since their split decision last August.